robincornett/display-featured-image-genesis/README.md

 ### Can I add a Display Featured Image widget to my post or page content?

 Yes.
+As of version 3.2.0, blocks have been registered for each widget.
+Add a featured term, author, or post type block anywhere you can add a block.

-As of version 3.0.0, shortcodes for each widget have been added to the plugin.
-Shortcodes include:
+Alternatively, but not as nice: shortcodes for each widget include:

 * displayfeaturedimagegenesis_author
 * displayfeaturedimagegenesis_term